ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 AWS_BUCKET_NAME=bucket_name
 ```

 Now that we have all prerequisites set up we can get started with our code to fetch all image keys from AWS.
-For this I again explained the code in small parts.
+For this I again explain the code in small parts.

-Firstly we will have to get all the folders in our S3 bucket.
+First we will have to get all the folders in our S3 bucket.

 ```typescript
 const command = new ListObjectsV2Command({